 - Appropriate Administrator - May include the Provost (or designee), Academic Dean, Department Chair, Vice President, Student Affairs Dean, or Director of Student Development.

-- All student travel must be registered at least one week prior to departure and approved by an appropriate administrator.
-Students, faculty, and staff members can register a trip by completing the Student Travel Registration form available below under resources.
+- All requests for essential student domestic travel that falls under the scope of this policy must be submitted at least one week prior to the requested date of departure.
+Students, faculty, and staff members can submit a request by completing the Student Domestic Travel form available below under resources.

-- All student travel requires the completion of an Off-Campus Travel Waiver, which is available online at below under resources.
+- All student travel of more than 50 miles (or including an overnight stay) requires the completion of an Off-Campus Travel Waiver, which is available below under resources.

 - Chaperones shall exchange cell phone numbers and carry emergency contact information for all participants.

 - Chaperones are expected to hold a pre-trip meeting with participants to discuss the itinerary, transportation details, budget, and behavioral expectations.

 - Friends and family who are not currently enrolled students of Wilkes University are not eligible to participate in travel opportunities unless they receive special permission from an appropriate administrator.